At a Glance

 ✨Prepare for Training Discussions

-Since additional training is required for this role, be ready to discuss any relevant courses you've completed or are willing to undertake, such as first aid or calm techniques.
+Since the role requires additional training, be ready to talk about any relevant courses you've completed or are willing to undertake, such as first aid or calm techniques.
 This shows your commitment to professional development.